 If you’re going hiking with your dog, it’s important to build up your dog’s endurance — just like you’d build up your own.

-If you’re taking your dog hiking for the first time in Colorado (or for the first time this season):
+If you’re taking your dog hiking in Colorado:

 - Start out with short hikes.
 Don’t start out with a five or six miler.